Crojav/DSP/README.md

 # DSP

+DSP stand for Digital Signal Processing in Python

 ### Digital representation of sound

-digital converter (ADC) receives the discrete voltages from the sample and hold device, and ascribes a numerical value to each amplitude.
+Analog digital converter (ADC) receives the discrete voltages from the sample and hold device, and ascribes a numerical value to each amplitude.
 This process of converting voltages to numbers is known as quantization.
 Those numbers are expressed in the computer as a string of binary digits (1 or 0).
 To play the sound back, we read the numbers from memory, and deliver those numbers to a digital-to-analog converter (DAC) at the same rate at which they were recorded.
 The DAC converts each number to a voltage, and communicates those voltages to an amplifier to increase the amplitude of the voltage.

  In order for a computer to represent sound accurately, many samples must be taken per second— many more than are necessary for filming a visual image.
 In fact, we need to take more than twice as many samples as the highest frequency we wish to record.
 (For an explanation of why this is so, see Limitations of Digital Audio on the next page.)
 If we want to record frequencies as high as 20,000 Hz, we need to sample the sound at least 40,000 times per second.
 The standard for compact disc recordings (and for ‘CD-quality’ computer audio) is to take 44,100 samples per second for each channel of audio.
 The number of samples taken per second is known as the sampling rate.